 Design Approach: Recognizing how good design is good for everyone—like curb cuts, diversity and so much more

-Breakout Session #2: Promising Practices - Learn from pioneering leaders across the country, align your interests and get where you want to go faster, smarter and with support
+Interest Session: Promising Practices - Learn from pioneering leaders across the country, align your interests and get where you want to go faster, smarter and with support

 Defining Your Work: Diverse solutions addressing the local and national housing crisis

-Breakout Session #3: Roll Up Your Sleeves - Worksheets that help define how you are moving the needle on options and outcomes
+Work Session: Roll Up Your Sleeves - Worksheets that help define how you are moving the needle on options and outcomes

 What's Next?
 Ensuring housing and community options are as bountiful for people with autism and other neurodiversities as they are for everyone else